Coronavirus: France's Macron announces curfew for Paris and Marseille | DW | 14.10.2020

-French President Emmanuel Macron has announced a late night curfew for residents in Paris and Marseille.
-The government also moved to reinstate its COVID-19 state of health emergency following an upsurge in cases.
+French President Emmanuel Macron has announced a late night curfew for residents in Paris, Marseille and seven other cities.
+The government also moved to reinstate its COVID-19 state of health emergency.

-French President Emmanuel Macron announced on Wednesday that locals in Paris, Marseille and seven other cities will have to stick to a curfew from 9:00 p.m. until 6:00 a.m.
+French President Emmanuel Macron announced on Wednesday that locals in Paris and eight other cities will have to stick to a curfew from 9:00 p.m. until 6:00 a.m.

-The restriction, which will come into force on Saturday and last for at least four weeks, will mean residents will not be able to go to restaurants or private homes during those hours.
+The restriction, which will come into force on Saturday and last for at least four weeks, will mean residents will not be able to go to restaurants or private homes during these hours.

-Macron appeared on national television to reveal the fresh measure as France grapples with the outbreak that has so far resulted in more than 33,000 deaths in the country.
+Macron said on national television: "We have to act.
+We need to put a brake on the spread of the virus."

+In addition to Paris and the region surrounding it, the new measures also targeted the cities of Grenoble, Lille, Lyon, Marseille, Montpellier, Rouen, Saint-Etienne and Toulouse.

 Read more: Europe tightens restrictions to control spread of COVID-19